 Works of art are primary sources.
 The "all-search" on the main library website includes the PU Art Museum as a search facet.
 Museum websites in general can be useful places to search for information and images related to original objects.
 See lists for finding art museums at the very BOTTOM of this page .

-Databases may also be good sources for primary source materials.
+Databases may also be good sources for primary source materials and content.
 One can browse our Database list by Subject at the top left, or search for a keyword (in title or description) in the search box.

 See Web Content on Craft tab for sites that may include some primary source documentation related to craft.

-Berg/Bloomsbury has a series of titles with "Critical and Primary Sources" in the subtitle, such as Animation, Design, Food History, The History of Technology, and Textiles.
+Berg/Bloomsbury has a series of titles with "Critical and Primary Sources" in the subtitle, such as Animation, Design, Food History, The History of Technology, and Textiles (see below).